Skip to:

 Employment

-• Senior Lecturer of International Relations, University of East Anglia, Aug 2017 – Jun 2020
+• Senior Lecturer of International Relations, University of East Anglia, United Kingdom, August 2017 - June 2020

-• Lecturer of International Relations, University of East Anglia, Sep 2013 – Jul 2017
+• Lecturer of International Relations, University of East Anglia, United Kingdom, September 2013 - July 2017

-• Assistant Professor of Political Science, Cardinal Stritch University, Aug 2012 – Dec 2013
+• Assistant Professor of Political Science, Cardinal Stritch University, United States, August 2012 - December 2013

-• Visiting Assistant Professor of International Relations, Northern Illinois University, Aug 2011 – May 2012
+• Visiting Assistant Professor of International Relations, Northern Illinois University, United States, August 2011 - May 2012

 Languages

-Greek, Modern (1453-) (can read, write, speak and understand spoken) and Spanish; Castilian (can read, write, speak and understand spoken).
+Greek, Modern (1453-) (can read, write, speak, understand spoken) and Spanish; Castilian (can read, write, speak, understand spoken)

 Research students